 The tippy tap is a simple, very low cost, yet highly-effective tool to promote and facilitate handwashing.
 A tippy tap consists of a 3 to 5 liter plastic container filled with water and suspended from a wooden frame.
 A string attached to the neck of the container is tied to a piece of wood at ground level.
 Users simply step on the piece of wood to tip the container and start the flow of water.
-Liquid soap can be dissolved in the water or a piece of soap suspended from the frame; when soap is not available wood ash is a very effective alternative.
+Soap can be dissolved in the water or a piece of soap suspended from the frame.
+When soap is not available, wood ash is a very effective alternative.
 Tippy taps minimize water use and avoid contamination of a family's water supply stored in buckets and needed for cooking and other household purposes.